 SR TheMveMnt: Major.
 Honestly, that’s when I really started to be noticed.
 That’s when they really started to know who I was.
 Because I was rapping prior to that.
 I was rapping in a rap group called 2xMafia (Two Times Mafia), they was popping out here.
 We were poppin’ out here.
 That’s when I said I’m street famous, everybody loved us.

 I stopped rapping with them n***** and I dropped that “Early Morning” song, and that’s when everybody went crazy.
 I don’t know how that motherf**** ain’t went viral yet.
 That joint was going crazy though, for sure.
 It was like my first video, my first solo song.
 Nobody ever heard me like that before.
 It was my first time transitioning into my sound.

 Kulture Vulturez: Your latest song, “Bad Habits,” can you break that down?

 SR TheMveMnt: That was written from all my life [experiences], from being a child to growing up, going through a lot of things.
 I did a lot of things just so I can survive.
 It’s like I’m trying to break those cycles.
 Some n***** get endeared in that shit and sucked in, some n***** know how to maneuver and get out that mindset.
 That’s what I’m trying to do, break habits to try to stick it out through the streets and figure out how I can get it done some other way.
 Hustling with this rap shit only.

-Rap don’t pay all the time.
+Rap doesn’t pay all the time.
 That shit don’t come all the time.
-When it do come it be fat, but it be spread out.
+When it do come, it can be a lot, but it be spread out.
 So, it’s like you have to have that in between revenue.
 That residual income, that’s that shit just be always coming.
 That is the type of shit I was thinking about with that, and my family.
-I gotta make sure I’m always safe so I can protect them and keep them safe and always make sure they got what they need.
+I have to make sure I’m always safe so I can protect them and keep them safe and always make sure they get what they need.
 That’s really where that song came from.

 Kulture Vulturez: What’s next for you as an artist?